 Build loyalty through an actively engaged social community

 As social media communities change the way people access and act on consumer information, it’s getting harder for many businesses to keep up.
-Savvy marketers leverage social media with campaigns that engage their community and create positive feelings about their brand.
+A savvy marketer will leverage social media with campaigns that engage a community and help to find influencers for your brand.

-Take a look at these creative examples for inspiration
+Take a look at these creative examples of working with a brand influencer

 Hilton’s “Our Stage.
 Your Story.” – In this clever ongoing campaign, Hilton encourages its online community to post their personal travel content to social media channels with the hashtag #HiltonStory.
-In exchange, engaged participants receive prizes such as two night stays at Hilton hotels.
+In exchange, each engaged brand influencer can receive prizes such as two night stays at Hilton hotels.
 In the campaign’s latest chapter, contributors can envision their dream trip using a digital travel vision board and share their dream trip on their social channels with the #HiltonStory hashtag.

 This is a great example of how a brand can leverage the power of consumer-created content to increase their reach.
 In addition, Hilton establishes themselves as leaders in the travel industry by providing helpful, fun experiences without directly selling or marketing.
 Their campaign homepage includes information like an interview with an expert, travel statistics, and motivating headlines to encourage travelers to follow their dreams.
 This builds Hilton’s image as an expert that cares about the travel community, which increases brand loyalty.

-American Express “LinkLikeLove” – This Facebook campaign reveals a different approach to building online communities.
+American Express “LinkLikeLove” – This Facebook campaign reveals a different approach to working with a brand influencer and building online communities.
 Through customized promotions that personalize engagement and expand awareness in user communities, Amex leveraged their social network to increase engagement and grow their cardholder membership.
 To set up the campaign, Marketers created an app that linked a Facebook user’s account to their Amex account, giving them unique discounts based on their Facebook habits and preferences.
 They encouraged people to “like” their favorite deals, which spread positive exposure to users’ social networks (and gave them a better picture of their customer preferences).

 These strategists also found fun, interesting ways to spark conversations with customers, such as the fill-in-the-blanks post “This weekend I’m taking my Amex card to ______ with ______”.
 While the goal of this engagement post is clearly to promote the brand, it’s effective because it plays off of people’s love for self-expression, and gives them a fun way to think creatively and envision their weekend.